-2.11 What is the average cost of obtaining an Albanian trade mark?
+2.11 What is the average cost of obtaining a trade mark in your jurisdiction?

 The official fees applicable for registering trademarks are set out in the Decision of Council of Ministers no. 883, dated 13.05.2009 "On the approval of fees for registration of Industrial Property objects" as amended.
 Based on its provisions, the official applicable fees are as follows: